 3. Best Reusable: Skillmatics Educational Game

 The set includes 14 engaging activities that use learning approaches to help children develop core skills.
-Some of the critical skills that the children learn include problem-solving, creative thinking, reading, writing, and focusing.
+Some critical skills that children learn include problem-solving, inventiveness, creative thinking, reading, writing, and focusing.

 The kit includes six double-sided activity mats, two dry-erase markers, a cloth duster, and an achievement certificate.
-The reusable activity mats ensure children have a good time while learning important concepts.
+The reusable activity mats are free of rough edges and ensure children have a good time while learning important concepts.
 If you are an absolute beginner, this video review might be useful.

 - Available in different varieties